 However, as the situation with the new tax law reveals and as review providers assert according to their experience, the AICPA does not hold hard and fast to these policies.
 The REG CPA Exam may ask you to use old tax forms or old research databases to answer a question.
 In this case, you should use the information the exam presents, even if you are aware of the current information.

 In the last several years, the REG CPA Exam pass rate has taken some major twists and turns.
 But, most recently, it seems to be on the rise.
 This pass rate climbed steadily from 2006 to 2010 before plummeting in 2011.
 It then jumped back up to an average of 48% from 2012-2017.
-But in 2018 and 2019, REG reached unprecedented pass rate numbers with some of the highest passing percentages in more than a decade.
+But from 2018 to 2022, REG reached unprecedented pass rate numbers with some of the highest passing percentages in more than a decade.
+REG pass rates overall went down a bit in 2023, though. p

-To assess your knowledge of the exam content, REG presents 2 different types of questions: multiple-choice and task-based simulations.
+To assess your knowledge of the exam content, REG presents two different types of questions: multiple-choice and task-based simulations.
 Both types of questions account for 50% of your total score for the REG CPA Exam section.

 The multiple-choice questions you’ll see on the CPA Exam look very much like the MCQs you’ve seen on other tests.
 But the CPA Exam MCQs can be pretty tricky.
 These MCQs have 3 parts:

 Task-based simulations are abbreviated case studies that test your knowledge and skills in real work-related situations.
-TBSs ask you to use information found either in the question or in the exhibits provided to do something like performing a calculation, filling in a series of blanks, or revising a document.
+TBSs ask you to use the information found either in the question or in the exhibits provided to do something like performing a calculation, filling in a series of blanks, or revising a document.